karthikpohane/Aganitha_Takehome/README.md

 ![Program Output 2](https://github.com/user-attachments/assets/e39b0a83-2810-4c2d-a716-6419223ee0bd)
 ![Program Output 3](https://github.com/user-attachments/assets/fa52068c-87aa-4cf7-8b1d-c0184e5165d2)

-Here's an updated section for your `README.md` to include the command-line program features and the options provided:

----

 ## Command-line Program Features

 The program allows you to fetch research papers based on a user-specified query using the PubMed API.
 The following options are available when executing the program via the command line: